The Crazy 'Stranger Things' Theory Connecting Steve & Jean-Ralphio

 Almost immediately after the show debuted, viewers began to see similarities, noting that Steve, played by Joe Keery, bears a striking resemble to the Parks and Rec fan-favorite would-be Lothario portrayed by comedian Ben Schwartz.
 Both characters are cocky, live in Indiana, and, most importantly, have amazing hair.
 A quick Twitter search reveals that many fans were both amused and a little creeped out by the splitting image.

 But the theorizing didn't stop there.
-Last month, Uproxx put together three very convincing theories supporting the idea that Steve is actually Jean-Ralphio's father, and that Pawnee, the charming small town at the center of Parks and Rec, is actually a sunny inverse of the Upside Down.
+Soon after the show's debut, Uproxx put together three very convincing theories supporting the idea that Steve is actually Jean-Ralphio's father, and that Pawnee, the charming small town at the center of Parks and Rec, is actually a sunny inverse of the Upside Down.
 The author of the post even posited that Jean-Ralphio could be Pawnee's version of the Upside Down monster, a terrifying force that sucks souls.

 I know: your jaw probably hurts from hitting the floor so hard.
 All this speculation raises an important question: what do the actors portraying these characters have to say about this wild speculation?
 Is this all a long-term ploy by the mysterious Duffer Brothers and Parks and Recreation creator Michael Schur to mess with our heads?
 Well, skeptics and haters, fear not: Schwartz confirmed the theory.